 Pondicherry is best visited during the months of October to March (temperature between 15 – 30-degree Celsius).
 Summers (April-June) are quite hot and the temperature might touch 40 degree Celsius.

 We landed at 9 pm in Chennai and stayed at Sri Krishna Residency for INR 1500 for a total of 2 rooms in Chennai on the first night since we have to leave at 5 am the next day to see the sunrise at Mahabalipuram.

 We checked out from our hotel at 5 am the next day (Driver charged us extra INR 250 for asking him to work on odd hours.
 Read T&C on MMT).
 It was a great idea to leave early morning because 10 am onwards there was SCORCHING heat!!
 At all of the places we visited, we paid INR 20 for parking.

-A UNESCO World Heritage site was built in 8th century.
-It is called The Shore Temple since it overlooks The Bay of Bengal.
-Prahlad’s ( Lord Vishnu’s devotee and Hiranakashyapu’s son) grandson Bali, founded Mahabalipuram here.
+A UNESCO World Heritage site was built in the 8th century.
+It is called The Shore Temple since it overlooks the Bay of Bengal.
+Prahlad’s (Lord Vishnu’s devotee and Hiranakashyapu’s son) grandson Bali, founded Mahabalipuram here.

 Damn!
 How I wish I knew of this before!
 There is a surf school near Shore Temple.
 Details below in Instagram post.